Suave/where-is-juicefs/README.md

 Below content may be in different languages, you could auto translate by Chrome or Edge, or other AI tools.

 # Articles
+- Jul 2024, [Introducing AuraFlow v0.1, an Open Exploration of Large Rectified Flow Models](https://blog.fal.ai/auraflow/), Fal team use the JuiceFS in AuraFlow to support distributed training on multi-modal data

 # Videos